escape double quotes in a variable when using echo|set /p=

 )

-There are some lines with only one "
+There are some lines with only one ", for example:

 "he said...